 The Blue Book or the Tibetan Solidarity Partnership is a project of the Central Tibetan Administration (CTA), the legitimate representative of six million Tibetans.
 This special initiative launched in 1996 enables friends of Tibet to make annual financial contributions to help support the various educational, cultural, developmental and humanitarian activities of the CTA.
 Blue Book holders receive regular updates on Tibetan issues.

 2. What is the primary objective of the Blue Book?

-3. Who can apply for a Blue Book?
+3. Who can apply for the Blue Book?

-4. How can I apply for a Blue Book?
+4. How can I apply for the Blue Book?

 5. What is the annual Blue Book contribution?

 There is no fixed contribution amount for the Blue Book.
-However, members are encouraged to at consider donating the equivalent of US$25 a year.
-Donors will receive a colorful stamp bearing the picture of different ancient Tibetan heritage sites, which can be affixed to the pages of the book as validation of your contribution.
-Generous donors contributing $500 or more will receive special mention and acknowledgement.
+However, members are encouraged to consider donating the equivalent of US$25 a year.
+Donors will receive a colorful stamp bearing the picture of different features of Tibet, which can be affixed to the pages of the book as validation of your contribution.

 6. Where do the Blue Book contributions go?

-All contributions go into the Blue Book Fund.
-Money from the Fund is used towards supporting various CTA projects related to education of Tibetan children, revitalizing Tibetan refugee settlements, providing healthcare and other services.
+The fund is used towards supporting various CTA projects related to the education of Tibetan children, revitalizing Tibetan refugee settlements, providing healthcare and other services.

 7. What are the benefits of being a Blue Book holder?